 The family's response must be in writing and may be delivered in person, by mail, by email, or by fax.
-Responses should be postmarked or received by the PHA by the deadline in the PHA letter.
+Responses should be postmarked or received by the PHA not later than 15 business days from the date of the PHA letter.

-If the family fails to respond by the deadline, the PHA will send a final request via first class mail.
+If the family fails to respond within 15 business days, the family will be removed from the waiting list without further notice.

 If the notice is returned by the post office with no forwarding address, the applicant will be removed from the waiting list without further notice.

 If the notice is returned by the post office with a forwarding address, the notice will be resent to the address indicated.
-The family will have 10 business days to respond from the date the letter was re-sent.
+The family will have 15 business days to respond from the date the letter was re-sent.

-If a family is removed from the waiting list for failure to respond, the PHA may reinstate the family if it is determined that the lack of response was due to PHA error, or to circumstances beyond the family's control.
+If a family is removed from the waiting list for failure to respond, the PHA may reinstate the family if it is determined that the lack of response was due to PHA error, or to circumstances beyond the family's control, as a result of a family member's disability, or as a direct result of status as a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, including an adverse factor resulting from such abuse.